ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 # Define policies for information barriers in Microsoft Teams (Preview)

 Suppose that you want to prevent one group of users from calling or chatting with another group.
 Or, perhaps you want to allow one group of users to communicate with only one or two other groups.
-Where Microsoft 365 enables communication and collaboration across groups and organizations, is there a way to restrict communications among specific groups of users?
+Microsoft 365 enables communication and collaboration across groups and organizations, so is there a way to restrict communications among specific groups of users when necessary?
 With information barriers for Microsoft Teams, you can!

-If you're a compliance administrator, you can define information barrier policies to prevent or allow chats and calls between specific groups of people.
+If you're a global administrator, compliance administrator, or information barrier administrator, you can define policies that are designed to prevent or allow chats and calls between specific groups of people.
 With such policies in place, your organization is better positioned to comply with relevant industry standards and regulations, and avoid potential conflicts of interest within your organization.

 This article describes how to plan, define, implement, and manage information barrier policies.
 To learn more about information barriers, see [Information barriers (Preview)](information-barriers.md).